How to Exploit Hyperspherical Embeddings for Out-of-Distribution Detection?: Experiments

-\textbf{OOD detection scoring function.} During test time, we employ a distance-based method for OOD detection.
+\textbf{OOD detection scores.} During test time, we employ a distance-based method for OOD detection.
 An input $\*x$ is considered OOD if it is relatively far from the ID data in the embedding space.
-Under the same OOD detection scoring function, we will show the effect of representation quality with different training methods (Section~\ref{exp:main}).
-In particular, we consider the commonly used {maximum Mahalanobis distance} as in~\cite{lee2018simple,2021ssd,winkens2020contrastive}:
+By default, we adopt a simple non-parametric KNN distance~\citep{sun2022knnood}, which does not impose any distributional assumption on the feature space.
+Here the distance is the cosine similarity with respect to the $k$-th nearest neighbor, which is equivalent to the (negated) Euclidean distance as all features have unit norms.
+In the ablation study, we also consider the commonly used Mahalanobis score~\citep{lee2018simple} for a fair comparison with \texttt{SSD+}~\citep{2021ssd}.